b---c/oauth-token-bff/main.md

 ### The backend request to the authorization server fails {#ATErrorFailedGrant}

-If the backend request to the authorization server fails, the backend will return to the frontend a message as described in (#ATError), with as error parameter value the error parameter received in the authorization server response (as deescribed by section 5.2 of [@RFC6749] and, if present in the authorizations server response, will include the error_description parameter with the same parameter value as received by the authorization server.
+If the backend request to the authorization server fails, the backend will return to the frontend a message as described in (#ATError), with as error parameter value the error parameter received in the authorization server response (as described by section 5.2 of [@RFC6749] and, if present in the authorizations server response, will include the error_description parameter with the same parameter value as received by the authorization server.
 TODO wow this sentence is ugly.

 # Requesting Session Information from the Backend {#requestingSessionInfo}